yaszag/RMS_technical_test/README.md

 # RMS_technical_test

-    This solution contains three different applications, two external applications contains the Tunisair_api and nouvelair_api.the third one contains our api Rms_api
+    This solution contains three different applications, two external applications contains the Tunisair_api and nouvelair_api.
+    the third one contains our api Rms_api

 # Swagger